 The other day when I was looking for new WordPress information, I came across the Psychic Search Plugin.
 Intrigued as to what this could be, I looked into it further.

 Basically, you will be able to read the minds of your site visitors.
 How?
 Well, the plugin records all of the searches in your WordPress search box.
 By knowing what your visitors are looking for you will know what topics you should be writing about.
+And in order to do that, you’d first need to take the help of the best link building service to lure traffic in.
 Not a bad idea but …

 The plugin page also says that the plugin is free for a limited time.
 I am not clear, however, what will happen after this time limit has expired.
 Then somewhere else on the site it says that the plugin has been released as review ware so, if you want to use it, please write a review.
 But you don’t have to.
 I’m confused.
 Is it free for now but later there will be a fee?
 Do I have to write a review?
 Or I don’t have to write a review?
 Huh?